 Only the mover, at the time the notice of motion is moved and with the agreement of a majority of those present at the meeting, may alter a proposed notice of motion.
-Once moved and seconded no amendments may be made to a Notice of Motion.
+Once moved and seconded no amendments may be made to a notice of motion.

-26.5 When notices of motion lapses
+26.5 When notices of motion lapse